 VCAs (Voltage-Controlled Amplifiers) offer another level of control.
 Instead of routing audio, a VCA acts as a master fader that controls the volume of multiple tracks simultaneously without changing their individual levels.

-3. Adjust the VCA fader to control the overall volume of all the assigned tracks.
+- Adjust the VCA fader to control the assigned tracks’ overall volume.

 VCAs are particularly useful when you have already set up automation on individual tracks and want to scale the entire group’s volume without altering the individual automation curves.
-You can also use VCAs for muting and soloing groups of tracks.
+You can also use VCAs for muting and soloing groups of tracks, as I did for Claps and Snares in my example.

 Key Benefits of Using Groups, Sends, Buses, FX Channels, and VCAs